noahehall/theBookOfNoah/databases/mysql_new.md

             - default no character used
         - `lines terminated by`
           - character used to end each lines
+    - `into outfile`
+      - exports results set into file
     - `into dumpfile`
       - exports onlh one row into an external text file
       - does not permit any field or line terminators like the `into outfile`
+    - `group by`
+      - group together rows containing the same value for a particular column
+      - does its own sorting
+        - cannot be used with the `order by` clause
+    - `with rollup`
+      - display a total of values for all grouped rows at the end of the result set
   - `set`
     - `set autocommit`
       - 0 - disable